 [Section 34D inserted by No. 4 of 2002 s.
 59.]

 34E.
-Certain periods excluded from calculation
+Certain periods excluded for s.
+34C and 34D

 In determining the periods mentioned in section 34C(2)(b) and (3)(b) and section 34D(b), no account shall be taken of any period during which the dealer is in possession of the vehicle for the purpose or purported purpose of ascertaining or carrying out his obligations under section 34.